2024 Attractions for Central Arkansas

 CONTACT: 1200 E. President Clinton Avenue, Little Rock, AR 72201, www.ClintonPresidentialCenter.org.

 Dave and Buster’s

-What began 40 years ago as two Little Rock establishments—a restaurant and a nearby grown-up play space—has now returned to its hometown after merging to build one of the country’s most popular arcade restaurants.
-Dave and Buster’s first opened in Dallas in 1982 (with Dave’s name coming first as the result of a winning coin toss) and now has nearly 100 current and soon-to-open locations across the nation—including one outside the continental U.S., in Hawaii.
+What began around 40 years ago as two Little Rock establishments—a restaurant and a nearby grown-up play space—has now returned to its hometown after merging to build one of the country’s most popular arcade restaurants.
+Dave and Buster’s first opened in Dallas in 1982 (with Dave’s name coming first as the result of a winning coin toss) and now has locations across the nation—including one outside the continental U.S., in Hawaii.